XerProjects/Docs/README.md

   - after the feature branch is completed it is merged through a pull request in the dev branch
 - master
   - used for completed releases.
 Must be merged through a release branch.
 Release are created on the master branch commits
-- release/[version]
+- release-[version] or release/[version]
   - created when the release is almost finished and only testing is done.
 Only bug fixes are allowed on this branch.
-After completion it it merged into master and dev branch and deleted after master.
+After completion it is merged into master and dev branch and deleted after merging.
-- hotfix-[version]
+- hotfix-[version] or hotfix/[version]
   - when critical bugfixing must be done on a release that is shipped.
 Should be merged into master and deleted after merging.

 For versioning we use GitVersion (see http://gitversion.readthedocs.io/en/latest/).
 Based on the above branches GitVersion determines the version number.